807909564/HoneyBee/README.md

 Currently it is at the very beginning, but it aims to be developed into a full render engine for Car models and 3D instrument clusters, with extremely high performance and adequate flexibilities.

+## Model
+We are using Assimp to load 3D models for now, but in the long run, we'll remove Assimp from our code, instead support only .obj loading manually.

 ## Build
 Cmake is used as the automake tool.
 So it is pretty easy to build the project.